Senior Director, Healthcare Integration

 Kelly was raised in Kentucky with several generations of family surrounding her.
 What is clear when one talks with Kelly is how important it is to her that the values about respect and honesty she learned while growing up are just as important to her today.
 Kelly is active in her church and she resides in Alexandria, IN with her husband, Craig, who is a teacher, and her daughter Emma.

 Melissa holds a Master’s in Business Administration from Indiana Wesleyan University.
 She completed her master’s degree while working full-time with the organization, as well as balancing the many demands of a family.
 She developed many skills pursuing her degree, and felt drawn to develop and lead other individuals.
 Her dedication to providing outstanding service in conjunction with quality work has allowed her to develop strategic goals for future growth within her department.
-One area of growth relative to her current role is the implementation of a regional continuum of care committee.
+Relative to her role in Strategic Initiatives is the implementation of a regional continuum of care committee.
 This committee meets quarterly and discusses housing concerns within the five counties of the committee.
 Melissa's biggest accomplishment was securing funding and developing a 12 unit historic apartment building located in Lebanon, known as Aspire Manor.

 Melissa and her husband, Travis have two children and reside in Muncie, IN.
 Melissa is very involved with her church, thus she is developing a yoga ministry for individuals dealing with addiction.